EVENT ENDEDLast updated March 28, 2026, 3:42 AM EDT

 Oil prices continue to rise as Trump’s extended Iran deadline fails to calm markets

-Those moves come despite the Truth Social announcement late yesterday from President Trump, in which he said he would give Iran more time to reopen the Strait of Hormuz before striking its power infrastructure.
+Those moves come despite President Donald Trump's Truth Social announcement late yesterday in which he said he would give Iran more time to reopen the Strait of Hormuz before striking its power infrastructure.

 Vessels tied to U.S. allies barred from entering Strait of Hormuz, Iran says